EncySoftware/planar-slicing-extension/README.md

 3) Download and install recommended ENCY version (as indicated in the downloaded extension release description)

-4) Double click on the downloaded "planar-slicing-extension.dext" file for automatic installation
+4) Double click on the downloaded "planar-slicing-extension.dext" file for automatic installation (ENCY must be closed during the installation)

-5) Run the CAM system
+5) Launch ENCY

 6) The "Planar slicing" operation will appear in the "Additive" section

 ## Manual extension installation instructions:
+If this extension was previously installed, it is recommended to remove it first.
+See the removal instructions below.

 You can also install the “planar-slicing-extension” through ENCY manually:
 1) Launch ENCY